maxdan94/cosineSparseMatrix/README.md

 - http://konect.uni-koblenz.de/networks/twitter_mpi (1.9G edges (<40G of RAM needed)): 70 hours and 1,655,243,811,234 non-zero similarity values
 The maximum out-degree in twitter_mpi is 779,958.
 If "rmhub" is used to reduce this maximum out-degree to 10,000, we have (1.8G edges): 40 hours and 424,030,646,878 non-zero similarity values

-Note that the degree of parallelism of the program is very good: if 10 threads are used then the running time is divided by 10.
+Note that the degree of parallelism is very good: if 10 threads are used then the running time is divided by 10.

 ## Reference: